info

 TABLE OF CONTENTS

 If you are building a successful financial planning practice, two familiar obstacles you are bound to encounter are time and capacity.
-“Even as your top-line business is growing, you may find you need to handle more clients with limited time,” says Paul Cieslik, senior vice president of Advisor Practice Management at Capital Group.
+“Even as your top-line business is growing, you may find you need to handle more clients with limited time,” says Paul Cieslik, advisor practice management consultant at Capital Group.

 It sounds like a good problem to have, but when stretched past capacity, your business will start to show it.
 In fact, it will become increasingly impossible to maintain all client relationships at the same level.